Trading Halts & Limit Up-Limit Down Client Notice

 When a trading halt is in effect for a security, customer orders will not be executed, but Wells Fargo Clearing Services, LLC (“WFCS”) will continue to accept and route such orders to market centers and exchanges.
 Orders entered during a trading halt will generally be handled on a best efforts basis in the re-opening process once the trading halt is lifted, although customers should be aware that the security may resume trading at a significantly higher or lower price.
 Customers must use caution when entering orders during a trading halt and are encouraged to use limit orders to protect against significant price changes.

 Securities.
 The SEC’s Limit Up-Limit Down (“LULD”) Rule prohibits trading activity in exchange-listed securities at prices outside specified price bands (“upper band”; “lower band”), which are established at a percentage level above and below the average price of a security over the immediately preceding 5-minute period.

 Options.
-Customer options orders received by WFA are routed to other market centers and exchanges for handling and execution.
-Although options are not subject to the Limit Up-Limit Down ("LULD") rules, market centers and exchanges will generally halt trading in options when the underlying security is halted or paused in response to LULD.
-In the event of such trading halts, WFA will continue to accept and route customer options orders.
-Options market centers and exchanges may reject certain orders, including new “market” orders entered when the underlying security is in a "Limit" or "Straddle" state.
+Customer options orders received by Wells Fargo Advisors are routed to other market centers and exchanges for handling and execution.
+Although options are not subject to the Limit Up-Limit Down (“LULD”) rules, market centers and exchanges will generally halt trading in options when the underlying security is halted or paused in response to LULD.
+In the event of such trading halts, Wells Fargo Advisors will continue to accept and route customer options orders.
+Options market centers and exchanges may reject certain orders, including new “market” orders entered when the underlying security is in a “Limit” or “Straddle” state.

 When a trading halt, “Limit”, or “Straddle” state is in effect for a security, customers will not be able to enter orders via the online or mobile trading platforms, and must instead contact an Investment Professional.